takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 $ docker stack deploy nodeapp -c docker-compose.yml
 ```

-Docker will start updating the running containers in groups of 2 with 10 seconds delay as we specified in the Compose file.
+Docker will start updating the running containers in groups of 2 with 10 second delay as we specified in the Compose file.

 You can follow the progress regularly running the command to list the tasks in the Node service.
 You'll see that the containers are updated in waves as expected.